-When I sold that, and the market I sold it in was pretty hot, I didn’t make a whole lot of money.
-‘It’s a studio and just… ‘ A one-bedroom is better than a studio, one-bedroom den better than a one-bedroom, two-bedroom better than a… You get my point, I wish I would have spent more.
-I think I would have gotten a better return instead of not even 2% a year, maybe I would have gotten 4% or 5% a year on a better asset ’cause I spent more money and I had a better asset, a better house, a better property to begin with.
+When I sold that studio, and the market I sold it in was pretty hot, I didn’t make a whole lot of money.
+It’s a studio.
+A one-bedroom is better than a studio.
+A one-bedroom den better than a one-bedroom, two-bedroom better than a…you get my point.
+I wish I would have spent more.
+I think I would have gotten a better return instead of not even 2% a year, maybe I would have gotten 4% or 5% a year on a better asset because I spent more money and I had a better asset, a better house, a better property to begin with.

 Stay in a home as long as possible – buying more house

 And then last, another thing to consider is if you spend more, you love it more.
 You stay there longer, you’ve got the third bedroom instead of the two, or the second bedroom instead of the one.
 You’ve got parking instead of no parking, you’ve got a higher level of finish.
 Whatever it is that’s nicer because you spent more money.
 Let’s also consider this, you get the use and enjoyment of it.
 You’re spending more money, you get more square footage, you get more stuff, you get more utility, you get more beauty, you get a better commute.
 You get something for your money.
 You get to enjoy it while you own it, and then maybe you get a better percentage return.
 Maybe you live in it longer, and over your life of home ownership, you own fewer homes and you save on transaction costs.

 A budget should be flexible – buying more house